Selim Hill Tea Garden

-Located at 4000 ft above sea level, Selim Hill is one of the 87 tea gardens of Darjeeling.
+Located at 4000 ft above sea level, Selim Hill Tea Garden is one of the 87 tea gardens of Darjeeling.
 It was first planted by the Englishman Henry Selim in 1871, and it borders the town of Kurseong.
-Selim Hill is the first Darjeeling garden that has agreed to participate in our subscription model.

 Spanning over 1,000 acres, half of the garden area is covered by the Selim Hill Forest, which is home to hundreds of different species of birds, including the great Indian hornbill, animals like leopards, barking deers, and elephants, and different species of spiders and snakes.